 Blood Glucose Maintenance

-Since your body is using fat as a primary source of energy during keto workouts, it also moderates blood glucose levels better than when it relies on carbs (8).
-This helps one to manage diabetes.
+Since your body is using fat as a primary source of energy during keto workouts, it also moderates blood glucose levels more easily than when it relies on carbs which create fluctuations in blood sugar levels (8).

-Ketones are an efficient and clean-burning form of fuel which means you won’t experience the same post-exercise fatigue that can happen with carb loading or other forms of fueling up before training.
+Some people say that when they are in ketosis they don’t experience the same post-exercise fatigue that can happen with carb loading or other forms of fueling up before training.

 BetterMe app will provide you with a host of fat-frying fitness routines that’ll scare the extra pounds away and turn your body into a masterpiece!
 Get your life moving in the right direction with BetterMe!